OpenFn/docs/adaptors/commcare.md

 #### Some use cases include:

-- Syncing data from CommCare to DHIS2: This integration allows for seamless transfer of health data collected in CommCare to DHIS2 for comprehensive analysis, visualization and reporting.
+- Syncing data from CommCare to a Shared Health Repository: Health facilities that use CommCare as an EMR can integrate with national shared health repositories to send individual patient data.

 - Fetch patient list from OpenMRS and sync to CommCare for case management and
   tracking: With OpenFn, you can facilitate the retrieval of patient information